 “To scale the ingredients affordably we use precision fermentation, and this production process uses the power of microorganisms.
 [It’s a way] to make microbes behave as cell factories that make a large quantity of something new, in our case this sweetener” said De Lazzarri.

-It contains zero calories, derived from a vegetable source, and has a low glycaemic index value when compared to other sweeteners like stevia it has ten times the sweetness with no after taste.
+It contains zero calories, is derived from a vegetable source, and has a low glycaemic index value.
+When compared to other sweeteners like stevia Sweet Protein + has ten times the sweetness and no after taste.

 Scaling up Sweet Protein +